10 Tips for Better Productivity While Working from Home

 • Define Your Work Schedule

-The next step in defining your work-life boundary is creating a specific work schedule and sticking to it.
+The next step in defining your work-life boundary is creating and sticking to a specific work schedule.

-Getting out of bed and just working as you go without a defined schedule can kill your productivity and ultimately slow you down.
+Getting out of bed and working without a defined schedule can kill your productivity and ultimately slow you down.

-If your company has a uniform defined work schedule, then things would be easier.
+If your company has a uniform, defined work schedule, then things would be easier.
 All you have to do is find a way to keep to your mandatory schedule.
-A home office, as we’ve covered, can help you with that.
+As we’ve covered, a home office can help you with that.

-However, if your company affords you flexible hours, then it falls on you to define your work schedule and stick to it.
+However, if your company affords you flexible hours, then it is your responsibility to define your work schedule and stick to it.

-Start by identifying those hours where you’re more focused and work best.
-The routine 9 to 5 is great, especially if you recently transitioned to remote work from an in-office setting.
+Start by identifying those hours when you’re more focused and work best.
+The 9 to 5 routine is excellent, especially if you recently transitioned to remote work from an in-office setting.

 Using regular hours helps you rebuild your internal work clock.
 Coupled with your home office, it would be like reenacting the office routine.

-You can switch things up by dressing up for work and heading to your home office.
+You can change things by dressing up for work and heading to your home office.

 While creating your schedule, ensure you account for everything, including possible distractions and some domestic errands.